 What is Facebook?

-Facebook is the largest social network in the world with more than 11.5 billion users.
+Facebook is the largest social network in the world.
 People use Facebook to catch up with friends and colleagues, share news, information, photos, video, and more with people and organizations.

 Resources for Facebook Users